College Tuition & Fee Payment Options

 Log in to your student account, and review any final steps on your end to receive your scholarship award(s) or grant(s).
 Keep track of the conditions you must meet to stay eligible for any scholarships or grants you’ve received.
 Common eligibility requirements involve being enrolled for a certain amount of credits, or not going below a certain GPA.

 If you received a work study award, be sure to review the details of your work study program.
 What steps do you need to take?
 Which jobs can you apply for?
 Where can you find positions that will count as work study?
+Your department may also have part-time positions available.
 Keep in mind that you will need to balance hours between work, class, and studying.

 Check your FAFSA account and student account for information about your federal loans.
 In general, your student aid offer will include directions on accepting aid.
 Follow these directions carefully.
 In most cases, you will sign a promissory note (a contract between you and the lender) that specifies the terms and conditions of the loan.
 If you are accepting a loan, you will need to finish a loan education program, known as entrance counseling, before receiving any aid.

-Take out private loans after you have tried all other ways of paying for tuition.
+Taking out private loans should be a last-resort plan, after you have tried all other ways of paying for tuition.
 Private loans have higher interest rates than federal loans, and the terms and conditions are usually not as good.
 Read all the fine print and borrow only the amount you need and can reasonably afford to pay back.